trocafone/laika/README.md

 ]
 ```

-This files will be included in the configuration.
-The only constraint is they only can have `reports`, `connections` and `profiles` field defined.
+These files will be included in the configuration.
+The only constraint is they can only have `reports`, `connections` and `profiles` fields defined.

 You can check the [example configuration file](config.json) for more information.